estelaV9/estelaV9/README-en.md

 ## About me
-- 💻 Student of Cross-platform Application Development.
+- 💻 Advanced Technical in Cross-platform Application Development.
+- 🏅 Honors Mention in the Final Degree Project ([CubeX](https://github.com/estelaV9/TFG_CubeX)).
 - 🤝 Open to all kinds of advice!
 Always grateful for the help of the GitHub community.
 - 👩‍💻 &lt;coding in&gt; progress.